Antonyeaster/blackjack/README.md

 #### Typewritter Effect

 I wanted to make my game a bit more appealing, which is why I decided to use a typewriter effect on most of the text.
-I also believe this will help the players stay on track with the reading.
+I also believe this will help the player stay on track with the reading.
 Sometimes I find that when you are suddenly thrown into a huge lump of text, it can be easy to skim over it without really reading it.
 In my opinion, this helps with that problem.

 ## Future Enhancement